-Edited by Eng, Lynn, Anonymous, Robbi and 2 others
+Edited by Eng, Lynn, Robbi, Doug Collins and 1 other

 Chili has been the focal point of many heated debates.
 How spicy should it be?
 What are the best seasonings to use?
 All out grudge matches have been held at chili cook-offs over these simple questions.
 The answers to those questions all depend on your personal tastes.
 One thing that almost everyone can agree on, though, is that there is nothing quite as comforting as the smell of chili cooking on a cold winter day.

 - Cooking time: 1 to 2 hours